projen/projen/docs/api/API.md

 Used to specify an additional Docker image to run scripts in.

-The service image is linked to the image specified in the
+The service image is linked to the image specified in the @Default image keyword.